winnukem/pebble-sunclock/README.md

 # History

+2.3

+Fix a missing semi-colon flagged by jslint in pebble-js-app.js.
+Switch build from Pebble SDK v2.8 to v2.9.

+2.2

+Speculative fix for iOS: delay initial location request send from watch until after watchface's message pump is running.

 2.1

 Add configuration pages.
 Also switch to two-part version numbers so the Pebble application can (theoretically) auto-upgrade us.
 Switch build from SDK v2.0 beta 6 to SDK v2.8 (yeah, it had been a while).